Eternal Treblinka: Part II

 Patterson says that the biggest difference between the slaughter of animals today and in the early 1900s is that slaughterhouses have become faster and increased in volume of production, “[a slaughterhouse] today... kills more animals in a single day than all the slaughterhouses in Sinclair's day killed in a year.”
 Patterson then discusses political artist, Sue Coe's, book Dead Meat about her six years visiting slaughterhouses around the country.
 In her book Coe says that the Holocaust kept coming to mind as she visited the slaughterhouses, “she says she wonders if [the Holocaust] is ‘the comforting measuring rod by which all horrors are evaluated?’”
 Patterson continues his argument of relating the industrialization of the meat industry to the Holocaust by discussing Henry Ford, “whose impact on the twentieth century began, metaphorically speaking, at an American slaughterhouse and ended at Auschwitz.”

 In his autobiography, Ford said that his inspiration for assembly-line production came from visiting a Chicago slaughterhouse.
 Patterson states that not only did Ford help the Holocaust happen by developing the assembly-line method that the Germans used for killing, but he also launched an anti-Semitic campaign.
 Hitler praised Ford; he even said “I regard Henry Ford as my inspiration."

 According to Patterson, Ford was not the only American influence on the Holocaust, the eugenics movement and Mendel's theory of heredity had an impact, as well.
 In addition to eugenics, sterilization in America influenced German atrocities.
 Patterson claims that “Nazi Germany looked to the United States for racial leadership” because Hitler was impressed by America's laws on sterilization, racial segregation and immigration restrictions.
-Patterson continues by describing how the Nazi's compared mentally challenged people to animals in order to justify and practice research on sterilization and eugenics on them.
+Patterson continues by describing how the Nazis compared mentally challenged people to animals in order to justify and practice research on sterilization and eugenics on them.

 Patterson then discusses Heinrich Himmler, attributing Himmler's experience operating on a chicken farm to his prior familiarity with mass killing; “Himmler didn’t consider his victims human, so he was not at all concerned about their suffering or their fate."
 By 1942, Himmler's work led to a running Auschwitz for the mass extermination of all “sub-humans."

 Patterson's final relation between animal slaughter and the Holocaust culminates in his last chapter.
 He states, “the study of human history reveals the pattern: first humans exploit and slaughter animals; then, they treat other people like animals and do the same to them."
-It was not only in the murdering that the Nazis dehumanized their victims, but in their treatment before it as well; they were naked and crowded together in herds.
-Similar to the process of animals in a slaughterhouse, those who arrived to concentration camps sick were shot for efficiency.
+It was not only in the murdering that the Nazis dehumanized their victims, but in their treatment before it as well; they were naked and crowded together in herds, stripped of individuality.
+Similar to the process of animals transported to slaughterhouses, victims who arrived to concentration camps sick were shot on the spot rather than sent through the system.